BogdanKandra/gan-augmentation/documentation.md

 	- display_dataset_information()
 		- Also plot the label for each sample

+	- Are the networks learning properly?
+	- save_results() optimization when the model is evaluated on the test set
+	- EfficientNet problems

 - Add stuff learned from Krish Naik video:
 	- Integrate MlFlow